nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/tutorial/06-computation-caching.md

 >  NX   SUCCESS  Running target "lint" succeeded
 ```

-> Add --parallel to any command, and Nx will do most of the work in parallel.
+> Add --parallel to any command, and Nx does most of the work in parallel.

-!!!!!
-Run `nx lint auth --with-deps`.
-What do you see?
-!!!!!
-Nx read the output from cache instead of running the command for 1 out of 1 projects.
-Everything was retrieved from the cache
-`Cannot lint data` error